cesar-douady/open-lmake/doc/src/lmake_module.md

 ### `repo_root`

-The root directory of the (sub)-repository.
+The root dir of the (sub)-repo.

 ### `top_repo_root`

-The root directory of the top level repository.
+The root dir of the top-level repo.

 ### `version`